A7med205/coffee_delivery/README.md

 ## Description

-The coffee_delivery package automates the handout of coffee cups from the counter to the barista delivery robot. using computer vision for guidance.
+The coffee_delivery package automates the handing of coffee cups from the counter to the barista delivery robot, using computer vision for guidance.

 The cup slots need to be within the URe3 robot's reach and should be visible by the RGB-D camera.